newtonjain/reInvent-Demo-AWS-Lamabda-Amazon-EFS/README.md

     and click next.

 7) Review Environment name and settings and click on create environment.
-Cloud9 will boot up an development environment in a few minutes.
+Cloud9 will boot up a development environment in a few minutes.

 **Stage 2** Use SAM CLI to build the application.
 Follow these steps.